wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-deploy-meetings/includes/3-configure-cloud-meeting-recording.md

 - User has sufficient storage in OneDrive for Business for non-channel meeting recordings to be saved.
 - User has consented to the company guidelines, if set up by the admin.
 - The Teams' channel has sufficient storage in SharePoint Online for channel meeting recordings to be saved.
-- User has CsTeamsCallingPolicy -AllowCloudRecordingForCalls setting set to true in order to record 1:1 calls.
+- User has the setting CsTeamsCallingPolicy -AllowCloudRecordingForCalls set to true to record 1:1 calls.
 - User isn't an anonymous, guest, or federated user in the meeting.
 - To enable transcription for a user's meeting, the Teams meeting policy they're assigned to must have the **-AllowTranscription** set to true.
 - To enable channel meeting recordings to be saved so channel members can't edit or download the recordings the CSTeamsMeetingPolicy -ChannelRecordingDownload setting must be set to Block.